The Origin and History of Reggae Music

 A Brief History of Jamaica

-The earliest records of civilization on the island we now know as Jamaica date back to around 600 CE, when the mysterious Redware people arrived there.1 They were followed about two hundred years later by the Taino people, who were the first to settle the island.
+The earliest records of civilization on the island we now know as Jamaica date back to around 600 CE, when the mysterious Redware people arrived.1 They were followed about two hundred years later by the Taino people, who were the first to settle the island.

 For hundreds of years, the Taino people lived on the island in small villages governed by individual chieftains.
 It’s estimated that the island was home to as many as 60,000 people at its most populous.
 They primarily survived by fishing and growing corn and cassava.